 Regular research seminars, organised by the Department and its research centres, include invited speakers of international standing.
 These seminars, along with distinguished visiting professors who are appointed from time to time, enrich the exciting research environment of the Department.

 A crucial element in fostering our international reputation is also an ongoing series of conferences, workshops and other events that consider important established or emerging theoretical issues within the discipline.
 The Ladislav Holy Memorial Trust, set up after his death in 1997, plays an important supportive role for some of these events.
-By means of small grants, the Trust also promotes student anthropological research and initiative, enabling students to organize conferences, conduct fieldwork and carry out archival research.
+By means of small grants, the Trust also promotes student anthropological research and initiative, enabling students to organise conferences, conduct fieldwork and carry out archival research.